BanerjeeLab-repertoire/pycat-napari/README.md

 - Banerjee Lab members for testing and feedback
 - napari community for viewer framework
 - Open source community for supporting libraries

+For additional details, troubleshooting, and advanced features, see our [full documentation](https://pycat-napari.readthedocs.io/en/latest/).